 "Cities are the solution-makers and testbeds of the future.
 Our ability to [move] forward technological advancements and smart city solutions is directly related to the responsible and ethical use of data and technology.
 Only by creating a joint trust-based framework can we realize the full potential of smart city technologies for the benefit of all mankind in the future."

 Officially launched in October 2019, the Global Smart Cities Alliance will establish global standards for data collection and use, foster greater transparency and public trust, and promote best practices in smart city governance.
 Working together with municipal, regional and national governments, as well as with private-sector partners and city residents, the alliance will co-design, pilot and scale up innovative policy solutions to help cities responsibly implement IoT technologies.

-The Global Smart Cities Alliance has already committed to co-designing and releasing a first-of-its-kind global policy framework on smart city technologies ahead of the 2020 G20 Summit in Riyadh, Saudi Arabia.
-To begin this process, the first policy design workshops with city leaders will be held in November 2019 in conjunction with the Smart City Expo World Congress in Barcelona, Spain.
+The Global Smart Cities Alliance has already committed to co-designing and releasing a first-of-its-kind global policy framework on smart city technologies.
+To begin this process, the first policy design workshops with city leaders were held in November 2019 in conjunction with the Smart City Expo World Congress in Barcelona, Spain.